IRS Form 5472, new requirements for foreign-owned US companies

 An easy-understanding guide of the IRS Form 5472

 Despite the political turnaround that has taken place in The White House and the uncertainty created about how this change will affect its economic future, the United States was, is and will continue to be a very attractive market to do business.
 There are many strong sectors and bullish trends, the metallurgical, banking sector, life insurers, oil services, paper and mobile telecommunications, as well as other sectors that enjoy very positives growth perspectives such as industrial engineering, financial services, transportation, technological hardware, electronic products, aerospace, media, automotive, travel and leisure, chemical and technological companies software.
 Also, in the US there are still pro-business states where it is simple, easy and cheap to set up a company and privacy is preserved.

 The US is a market full of business opportunities, but it also has a legal policy and tax code that can become complicated and problematic, requiring a full knowledge of it to avoid fines and sanctions.
-Foreigners doing business in the USA are required to the annual submission of the Internal Revenue System (IRS) Form 5472, reporting foreign holding of a US company.
-In this article, we provide a IRS Form 5472 help guide and the new rules that has came into force last December 2016, so that those interested can easily understand what it is and who must file it.
+Foreigners doing business in the USA are required for the annual submission of the Internal Revenue System (IRS) Form 5472, reporting foreign holding of a US company.
+In this article, we provide an IRS Form 5472 help guide and the new rules that have come into force last December 2016, so that those interested can easily understand what it is and who must file it.

 What is the IRS Form 5472?

 IRS Form 5472 “Information Return of Foreign-Owned US Corporation or Foreign Corporation Engaged in a US Trade or Business” is an annual statement to the Internal Revenue Service (IRS) of an enterprise which at least 25 percent of its capital is directly or indirectly American foreign-owned or a foreign corporation engaged in a business in the United States.
 Like many forms of the IRS, the information requested can be daunting.